martinwheatman/enguageMirror/doc/principle.md

 # Enguage - Basic Principles

 Enguage attempts to reflect the conventional mapping of words uttered to those replied.
-This convention, described in "The Meaning of Meaning", bu is based on the idea that we think in utterances, and it is directed by our reaction to those thoughts.
+This convention described in "The Meaning of Meaning", but is based on the idea that we also think in utterances, and it is directed by our reaction to those thoughts.

 <center>